fabricegeib/openquest/build-on-ethereum/solidity-hello-world/README.md

 # Hello world
+Beginner Level

-## This is the classic hello world intro code
+This is the classic hello world intro code

-Introduction
+## Introduction
 This quest is based on the examples seen in the popular repository solidity-by-example.org

 In this quest we're going to write code in simple increments and understand the basics of the Solidity programming language and its syntax.